ZopaPublic/react-components/CONTRIBUTING.md

 # Contributing

-The components exposed by this library are designed to adhere to ZOPA's design system.
+The components exposed by this library are designed to adhere to ZOPA design system.

-Any change can be refused if that change breaks with any of the company internal roadmap.
+Any change can be refused if that change breaks with any of the company internal road-map.
 If you still want to go ahead with those changes you can always fork the project.

 Please make sure you have a read to our [Code of Conduct](./CODE_OF_CONDUCT.md) before submitting any contribution.